celery/celery/docs/getting-started/next-steps.rst

     >>> add.apply_async((2, 2))

-The latter enables you to specify execution options like the time to run (countdown), the queue it should be sent to and so on:
+The latter enables you to specify execution options like the time to run (countdown), the queue it should be sent to, and so on:

 .. code-block:: pycon